 If you are willing to donate cord blood you should also know what fraction of cord blood donation is accepted.
-In the United States about 80 percent of the donated cord blood is discarded.
+In the United States, about 80 percent of the donated cord blood is discarded.
 The reason behind is the volume collected is very low.
 Public banks store the donated cord blood only if the volume is enough to make a transplantation.

 If you want to go for public banking it is better to search for public cord blood banks on parentsguidecordblood.org before the due date and contact them.
-At this given site you will also find the searchable map for all the hospitals that accepts the donation of cord blood.
+At this given site you will also find the searchable map for all the hospitals that accept the donation of cord blood.

-Also, make sure that whether your hospital allows the facility to take the collection kit with yourself in the hospital and then mail the donation to the public cord blood banks or not.
+Also, make sure that whether your hospital allows the facility to take the collection kit with yourself in the hospital and then email the donation to the public cord blood banks or not.
 If you are living in the US only a few hospitals allow, this program as it is financially inefficient.

 Most of the public cord blood banks in the United States due to the less number of staff require the mother to register for the cord blood donation a few days before the due date.
-But, Cleveland Cord Blood Center and NY Blood Center are a few examples of few public cord blood banks that accepts walk-in-donations.
+But, Cleveland Cord Blood Center and NY Blood Center are a few examples of few public cord blood banks that accept walk-in-donations.

 Factors that may help you to make your choice are:

 - Cord blood banking cost- There are upfront fees and annual payment, to be done in the case you choose private cord blood banking to store your baby’s cord blood.
 Whereas donating cord blood cells are totally free.